adamesalles/adamesalles.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an individual with a passion for learning things that can help people.
+My goal is to learn what can help people.

 Currently, I'm an undergraduate student at the [School of Applied Mathematics](https://emap.fgv.br/en) of the Getulio Vargas Foundation (FGV EMAp).
 Also, I'm a research assistant at the [The World Bank](https://www.worldbank.org/en/home).